murphygroup/cellorganizer_old/README.md

 To install CellOrganizer

-1. Download the latest distribution from `http://www.cellorganizer.org`.
+1. Download the latest distribution from `http://www.cellorganizer.org` or  `http://murphylab.web.cmu.edu/software/CellOrganizer`.

 2. Unzip the distribution into a folder of your choice.

 3. Start Matlab and change the default directory to the folder chosen above.

 4. Run setup

+## Using CellOrganizer from the Matlab command line

+Type `setup()` at the Matlab command prompt to add the relevant paths.
+The main CellOrganizer commands are

+  > img2slml

+which trains a model from a set of images

+and

+  > slml2img

+which synthesizes one or more image(s) from a trained model.

 ## Examples